|2||Real Madrid CF||28||64|

 |4||Club Atlético de Madrid||28||59|

 |16||RC Deportivo La Coruña||28||26|

 Association president since: 1988

-• Villar Llona performs various tasks with Spanish, European and world institutions - standing out are his roles with the FIFA and UEFA Executive Committee, serving as vice-president with both organisations.
-He is also a spokesperson for the Spanish Olympic Committee.
-Under his guise, the Spain national team has achieved their greatest period of success, winning UEFA EURO 2008 and the 2010 FIFA World Cup, as well as gaining a gold medal in the 1992 Olympic Games held in Barcelona.
-Villar has also overseen two FIFA Futsal World Cups and five UEFA European Futsal Championships, as well as 15 titles at under-age levels, including the FIFA U-20 World Cup.
-Success has also come in the women's game with UEFA European Under-19 and Under-17 Championship wins.
+• Villar Llona performs various tasks with Spanish, European and world institutions – standing out are his roles with the FIFA and UEFA Executive Committee, serving as vice-president with both organisations.
+He is also a spokesman for the Spanish Olympic Committee.
+During his watch, the Spain national team have achieved their greatest period of success, winning UEFA EURO 2008, UEFA EURO 2012 and the 2010 FIFA World Cup, as well as gaining a gold medal at the 1992 Olympic Games in Barcelona, plus silver in Sydney in 2000.
+Villar has also overseen two FIFA Futsal World Cups and six UEFA European Futsal Championships, as well as assorted titles at under-age levels, including the FIFA U-20 World Cup.
+Success has also come in the female game with UEFA European Women's Under-17 and U19 Championship wins.

 • Married with three children, Villar Llona has said: "For me, football is life.
 I have played the game at every level from schoolboy to club professional and the national team, and experienced the passion and the joy that this great game brings.
 I also know what football means to millions of people and I try to bring that to my work helping to develop the game for future generations."